czbiohub-sf/dashit/dashit/contrib/README.md

 All of your filenames must have the same number of variables in the same order, and separated by underscores (ex: sample_treatmentgrp_date.fastq.gz).
 Use DASH_csv_format.py if this is not true.

-Run the following command on outputfile.txt.
+Run the following command on outputfile.
 Respond y/n depending on if you would like that column to be in your final file.
 If you respond y, you will be shown an example variable (ex: treatmentgrp) and prompted to enter a column name for the variable.

 ```
 python DASH_csv_format_interactive.py outputfile